 Insider Tips From The Nanny's Perspective

-There are many benefits to working from home while utilizing the services of a nanny.
-Many parents prefer this arrangement because of its convenience, safety and ability to maintain proximity to their children.
-While ideal for many parents, this can be very stressful for nannies!
+More and more parents are working from home with a nanny as a direct result of the Pandemic.
+Many parents prefer (or simply can't avoid) this arrangement.
+There are many perks: convenience, safety and ability to maintain proximity to children.
+While ideal/necessary for many parents, this can be very stressful for nannies!
 In fact, many nannies will not accept these types of positions because it often makes their days "more difficult".
-However, when approached with open communication, clear expectations and boundaries, it can lead to amazing partnerships!
+As a recruiter, one of the first questions I'm asked is "Do the parents work from home?".
+Although this presents a set of unique challenges, it can be a very positive experience!
+When approached with open communication, clear expectations and boundaries, working from home with a nanny can lead to amazing partnerships!

-Advice has been gathered from over 100 nannies in the field.
+Advice has been gathered from over 100 nannies in the field most of whom have worked in both situations: parents working inside and outside of the home.
 This by no means encompasses all viewpoints but is meant to be a starting point for thoughtful reflection.
 I've complied advice into 5 categories.

 5 Points to Consider